ExtremeFLOW/neko/doc/pages/dev_patterns.md

    This way nitty-gritty optimisation can happen in `bcknd`, whereas the main code for the type is kept clean.

+   Try to add support for as many backends as possible.
+CPU-only will be merged, but should throw a clear error message when run on an accelerator.

 2. Wrap legacy code with wrappers following correct naming conventions.

    We will surely leverage the fact that Neko is written in Fortran, and lift